Philodendrons normally fade away after 15-20 years as they grow old. But yellow leaves in young Philodendron may be an outturn of inattentive care.

 - Dust off the leaves for them to prepare their food efficiently.

 3. Fertilization Problem

-Philodendrons are not vigorous feeders, but they require a minimum deal of fertilizer to maintain the shiny look of the leaves.
+Philodendrons are not vigorous feeders, but they require a minimum feeding to maintain the shiny look of the leaves.

-Yellowing during overfertilization usually occurs due to the oversaturation of salts in the root crowns, ceasing the uptake of nutrients.
+Moreover, yellowing during overfertilization occurs due to the oversaturation of salts in the root crowns, ceasing the uptake of nutrients.

 To be sure, check the lower leaves of Philodendrons, as they are the first to turn yellow in a unique pattern.

 Proper Fertilizer & Revival Steps

 - To discard the accumulated salts, flush the soil monthly with distillate water 4-5 times.